ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 The `subnet import` command imports a Subnet configuration from a file or a git repository.

-To import from a file, you can optionally provide the path as a command line argument.
+To import from a file, you can optionally provide the path as a command-line argument.
 Alternatively, running the command without any arguments triggers an interactive wizard.
-To import from a repo, go through the wizard.
+To import from a repository, go through the wizard.
 By default, an imported Subnet doesn't overwrite an existing Subnet with the same name.
 To allow overwrites, provide the `--force` flag.